 Access to a high-quality public school can be a transformative experience for low-income students.
 Yet despite tremendous efforts, there remain too many low-income students in schools that don’t serve them well.

-The Quality School Options initiative supports cities that seek to increase the number and percentage of students attending high performing or high potential schools and that try to give families an opportunity to find a best fit school for their children.
-Places that focus on growing great schools and implementing the school portfolio strategy, such as New Orleans and Denver, demonstrate that cities can methodically increase the number of kids getting a great education.
+The Quality School Options initiative supports cities that seek to increase the number and percentage of students attending high-performing or high-potential schools and that try to give families an opportunity to find a best fit school for their children.
+Places that focus on growing great schools and implementing systemic reform, such as Indianapolis, New Orleans and Denver, demonstrate that cities can methodically increase the number of kids getting a great education.

 - Unified accountability systems, which rate all public schools in a fair, transparent, and comparable manner.